tharveyster/mern-weloveeats/README.md

 The category page is also complete except for ads.

-The recipe page currently shows the category, title, origin (if known), number of servings, full ingredient list, directions, picture(s), nutrition information, and Weight Watchers points.
+The recipe page currently shows the category, title, origin (if known), number of servings, full ingredient list, directions, picture(s), nutrition information, Weight Watchers points, and a view counter (increments on each visit).

 The navigation menu has the home page and all of the recipe categories.